Stockman-Jr/Word-Shuffle-Game/README.md

 ### Existing Features

 #### Header
-  * Is a simple heading that tells the name of the game.
+  * Is a simple heading featured at the top of the page that tells the name of the game.

 #### Rules
   * The rules button will provide the user with information of how to play the game in a pop-up window when clicked.